rwaming/next_karaoke_remote/README.md

 #### ~~#82 - Manage api key with env file~~

-- In progress...
+- Best to use .env.local is to request information in server-side.
-- For use .env.local, it might be needed to request informationd as server-side.
+- For now, make .env.local data enable to be used in client-side, until others are made mostly.

 #### ~~#80 - Change pattern of Context API~~